← Back to Blog

 • The first 3 bullets of your most recent or most relevant role

-Before (top third wastes recruiter attention):
+Before (wastes recruiter attention):

 Jane Smith